-Pensions in payment are reviewed on 1 April each year in accordance with the Plan Rules and statutory requirements.
+Pensions in payment are reviewed on 1 May each year in accordance with the Plan Rules and statutory requirements.

 Guaranteed Minimum Pensions (GMPs) are generally increased in line with statutory requirements.

-Pensions in excess of GMP are generally increased in line with the change in the Retail Prices Index (RPI) over the year to the previous September subject to a cap of 5%, except that the cap is 2.5% in relation to pensions earned after 5 April 2006.
+Pensions in excess of GMP are generally increased in line with the change in the Retail Prices Index (RPI) over the year to the previous September subject to a cap of 5%.